vietcuong582000/go-green/README.md

-To run code, use npm version 10.0.0 nvm for windows to change npm version: https://github.com/coreybutler/nvm-windows/releases
+To run code, use npm version 10.0.0
+Nvm for windows to change npm version: https://github.com/coreybutler/nvm-windows/releases